comychitz/knowledge/programming/README.md

   * decouple an abtraction from its implementation
 * decorator pattern [wikiArticle](https://en.wikipedia.org/wiki/Decorator_pattern)
   * A decorator makes it possible to add or alter behavior of an interface at run-time
+* proxy pattern
+  * provides a one-to-one forwarding interface to another class: calling FunctionA() in the proxy class will cause it to call FunctionA() in the original class.
+  * is useful to modify the behavior of the original class while still preserving its interface.
+  * this is particularlly useful if the original class in a third-party library and hence not easily modifiable directly.
+* adapter pattern
+  * translates the interface for one class into a compatible but different interface
+* facade pattern
+  * defines a higher-level interface that makes the underlying subsystem easier to use
+  * is a way to structure your API into subsystems to reduce complexity and in turn make the API easier to use
+  * think of it as an example of a multicomponent wrapper

 ## interesting problems
 * [the travelling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem)